 Dilemma in the Den of Lions (Daniel 6:16-28) – PART 5

-The king was in great distress as this had to be the hardest command he ever made.
-His great concern was not the dynasty he ruled, but Daniel, the godly man.
-He was putting his best man in government in the den of lions, which was normally certain death.
-Take note of what Darius said to Daniel as he was about to face his execution.
-The testimony which Daniel had was that “he served God continually”.
+The king was in great distress as this had to be the hardest command the king ever made.
+The king's great concern was not the dynasty he ruled, but Daniel, the godly man.
+He was putting his best man in government in the den of lions which was normally certain death.
+Take note of what Darius said to Daniel as he was about to be face his execution.
+The testimony which Daniel had “he served God continually”.
 A powerful lesson remains to this day regarding how important faithfulness is to the Lord.
 Our lack of holiness is why many of our prayers are not answered and why God does not work on our behalf.

-That evening, Daniel spent the night with the king of the beasts.
-But most importantly the King of kings, the Lion of Judah, was near him.
-The king, who should have slept, didn't rest and the man who should have stayed awake for fear, rested in God's care.
-There was no supper, no stereo, nor any sleep because the king was so disheartened.
+That evening, Daniel spent the night with the king of the beasts, but most importantly, the King of kings, the Lion of Judah, was near him.
+The king, who should have slept, didn't rest, and the man who should have stayed awake for fear, rested in God's care.
+There was no supper, no stereo, no any sleep because the king was so disheartened.
 Sin never brings peaceful nights, only restless nights.
 God protected this godly man and can protect us any time He wishes to do so.
 When we are in those helpless situations, our Lord proves to us He is strong.
 A living faith in a living God will give courage and strength for every emergency in life.

 Sometimes God prefers to keep us safe in the lions' den rather than safe from the lions' den.
 We may go through troubles and trials and not be spared the storms of life, but God can keep us in turbulent times just as easily as He can keep us from difficult times.
 Often it brings more glory to the Lord to save us in our troubles than to save us from our troubles.

 God has a way of turning the tables against the wicked.
 The accusers of Daniel were executed by the lions.
 These men reaped what they had sown.
 They desired Daniel to be eaten by the lions, but they and their families were eaten by lions.